atakanaltok/awesome-useful-websites/README.md

 - <https://ninite.com/> - Install and Update All Your Programs at Once.
 No toolbars.
 No clicking next.
 Just pick your apps and go
 - <https://hidemyweb.wordpress.com/> - Hide, Blur and Highlight any webpage content
 - <https://app.readwok.com/lib> - Online text reader with a progressive viewing mode, which allows you to read paragraph by paragraph and edit as you read
-- <https://wikifox.ml/> - Clean and simplified version of the official Wikipedia
-- <https://scribe.rip/> - Alternative frontend to Medium
 - <https://www.azurespeed.com/Azure/Latency> - Many tools from Azure, Microsoft
 - <https://willrobotstakemyjob.com/> - See the estimated automation risk, growth, wages, polling, volume and many more features of your job
 - <https://signature-maker.net/> - Create handwritten digital signature